friuns2/BlackFriday-GPTs-Prompts/gpts/image-generator-pro-6.md

 then generate the image that would be as described in the prompt.
 ```

+## Welcome Message
+Welcome {{user}}, I am the best Image Generator.
+I will Create an Image that will be as Like based on your Prompt.

+you can write your prompt in any way you like.

 ## Conversation

 **ASSISTANT**: Welcome JOhan Fourie, I am the best Image Generator.
 I will Create an Image that will be as Like based on your Prompt.